 Gladys was horrified when Mateo’s teacher told her that her son was using drugs.
 Not only that, he was offering them to other kids and behaving erratically, sometimes violently, in class.

-The news cut her like a razor.
-She had raised her boy in a Christian family; he was registered with Compassion and known as an outgoing, friendly boy who always wanted to help others.
+The news was devastating.
+She had raised her boy in a Christian family.
+He was registered with Compassion and known as an outgoing, friendly boy who always wanted to help others.
 Surely this couldn’t be her little Mateo?